OneRaynyDay/oneraynyday.github.io/about.md

 I'm currently doing an internship for Citadel LLC, and I am going to work at Airbnb during the summer, working on a (currently secret) ML project.
 When it comes out, I'll write something about it ;)

-If you have questions about what I wrote in my blog, don't hesitate to shoot me a message on peifeng2005@gmail.com.
+If you have questions about what I wrote in my blog, don't hesitate to shoot me a message at rayzhang@g.ucla.edu.